 Performances and Collaborations

-Sofiah has realized collaborations with many different artists internationally over the past decade, including Liquid Fire Mantra, Jamie Janover, The Dub Kirtan All Stars, Random Rab, Jillian Ann, Nicoluminous, Ill-Esha, Dessert Dwellers, Kaminanda, Kalya Scintilla, Andrea Brook and the Earth Harp, Mashimon, Rena Jones, Bluetech, Elizabeth Bast, Robin Sol, Chris Berry, Biggabush, Larissa Stow and the Shakti Tribe, Geoffrey Gordon, Tony Khalife, Govinda, the Human Experience, Diwata, Amae Love, Ms. Murray, Gaudi, David Starfire, Afrolicious, Zach Darling, and the Dandy Warholes (music video).
+Sofiah has realized collaborations with many different artists internationally over the past decade, including Emancipator, Liquid Fire Mantra, Jamie Janover, The Dub Kirtan All Stars, Random Rab, Jillian Ann, Nicoluminous, Ill-Esha, Dessert Dwellers, Kaminanda, Kalya Scintilla, Andrea Brook and the Earth Harp, Mashimon, Rena Jones, Bluetech, Elizabeth Bast, Robin Sol, Chris Berry, Biggabush, Larissa Stow and the Shakti Tribe, Geoffrey Gordon, Tony Khalife, Govinda, The Human Experience, Diwata, Amae Love, Ms. Murray, Gaudi, David Starfire, Afrolicious, Zach Darling, and the Dandy Warholes (music video).

 Sofiah also performed solo at the following events in recent years:

 - Bali Spirit Fest (Bali 2009)

 - Lightning in a Bottle Festival (2007- 2013)

 - Biggabush show in Kiehl- Germany

 - Chik Chak Chok Belly Dance Festival, Costa Rica

 - Earth Dance (2010-2011)

 - Persistent Illusion – San Diego Fine Arts Society three year anniversary